thedoggybrad/Frame-Blocker-Filter/README.md

 Choose All if you want to block all Frames
 <br>
 <br>
 Note: It can broke something or make something disappear on a webpage.
-I will not be liable in case of using this filter and then it will make an undesirable effect.
+I will not be liable in case of using this filter due to an undesirable effect.